Alongside green smoothies and kombucha, apple cider vinegar is one of the most popular drinks among wellness enthusiasts

-That’s why it is important for mom-to-be to consult her doctor or midwife to decide whether the benefits would outweigh the risks of consuming it.
+That’s why it is important for mom-to-be to consult her doctor or midwife to decide if she should consume ACV during pregnancy and get advice on the product choice.

 ACV Use In Pregnancy

 Apple cider vinegar may be a hot wellness trend, but might not be right for you, especially during pregnancy.

 Claims that apple cider vinegar can cure a wide variety of ailments are promising.
 However, many have yet to be scientifically proven.
 We need more research to confirm all of its risks and benefits.